isyuricunha/website/README.md

 ## 📋 Project Overview

-This project began as an adaptation of [Michael's site](https://github.com/mah51) but has evolved significantly into a comprehensive, modern web application with advanced features, integrations, and a robust tech stack.
+This project began as an adaptation of [Nelson Lai site](https://github.com/tszhong0411) but has evolved significantly into a comprehensive, modern web application with advanced features, integrations, and a robust tech stack.

 ## 🏗️ Architecture & Tech Stack